padok-team/terraform-aws-terraformbackend/README.md

 This module is used in [terraform-aws-orga](https://github.com/padok-team/terraform-aws-orga).

+It can be used to [bootstrap a terraform AWS project](./docs/bootstrap.md).

 ## User Stories for this module

 - AAOps I can create a backend for the terraform state